rusefi/rusefi_documentation/HOWTO/HOWTO-DFU.md

 ## Q: I am using the buttons but it simply does not work?

 A: We have a report of this at https://www.rusefi.com/forum/viewtopic.php?p=42317#p42317.
 For now please keep trying!

+## Q: Do you have any ST-Link provisions?

+Some boards have [Tag-Connect-TC2030] upwards three of those!
+Some boards have an unofficial (?)
+ST-Link V2 pinout.
+Both are intended for software developers while debugging issues, those are not intended for firmware update/recovery.